Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Collagen density

-The mechanism: improved cellular energy + reduced oxidative stress + increased collagen production in fibroblasts.
+The mechanism involves improved cellular energy, reduced oxidative stress, and increased collagen production in fibroblasts.

-It’s not a quick fix, but noticeable improvements can be achieved with consistent use.
+While it’s not an instant solution, noticeable improvements can come with consistent use.

 2. Muscle Recovery and Performance